Ski Gear Review: LINE, K2, MARKER | Edited by Mikiya Tanno

 Touring: ★★★★★

-used from the early to peak season.
-Although it is also used on slopes, it is mainly used on ungroomed runs.
+Frequently used from the beginning of the season through the peak season.
+While skiing on groomed slopes is also done, it's mainly used on ungroomed runs.

 ●Review:

-Despite being a thick ski, it is very light.
-What's more, the nose floats well and it is easy to handle.
-Many skis lose stability when they are made lighter, but by mixing carbon and glass fiber, this ski maintains stability without sacrificing stability.
+Despite being a wide ski, it's very light.
+Furthermore, the nose floats well and it's easy to handle.
+Many skis sacrifice stability when prioritizing lightness, but by mixing carbon and fiberglass, it maintains stability without compromising performance.

-I recommend this ski to skiers who prioritize gliding performance and are looking for lightness.
-I personally like the overall balance.
+Recommended for skiers who prioritize gliding performance and are looking for lightness.
+I personally like its overall good balance.

 Bindings 2 Review